-7.5.
+7.4.
 Concentration of assets, liabilities and credit-related commitments by location

 The tables below show a concentration analysis of the Bank's assets, liabilities and credit-related commitments by location.
 The classification is made according to the country in which the counterparty is located.
 Information on non-resident clients, e.g. branches and representative offices of foreign companies, is presented by country in which a head office is located.
 Cash on hand and premises and equipment have been classified by country in which they are physically held.
-Credit-related commitments (undrawn loan facilities, guarantees and letters of credit issued by the Bank) are measured in the amount of provisions for impairment and expected credit losses (1 January 2019: provisions for possible losses) with respect to such transactions.
+Credit-related commitments (undrawn loan facilities, guarantees and letters of credit issued by the Bank) are measured in the amount of provisions for impairment and expected credit losses with respect to such transactions.